The times, they are a-changing!

 6. Research & solution design

-At the research and solution design stage, advisors use the insights, assessments and scoping details gathered to design a tech stack, crafting the best combination of apps and workflows to achieve the desired business performance.
+At the research and solution design stage, tech advisors use everything they’ve learned up to this point (i.e. the insights, assessments and scoping details) to design a new tech stack, crafting the best combination of apps and workflows to achieve the goals of the client.

 What’s involved: